jimhigson/oboe.js-dissertation/markdown/5_Implementation.md

 adapts.
 Undoubtedly, by not instantiating its own transport this component presents a less friendly interface: its data source is no longer a hidden implementation detail but exposed as a part of its API as the responsibility of the caller.
-I feel this disadvantage is mitigated by the interface being purely internal.
+This disadvantage is mitigated by the interface being purely internal.
 Dependency injection in this case allows the tests to be written more simply because it is easy to substitute the real XHR for a stub.
 Unit tests should test